Adaptation of agriculture to climate change

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Agriculture, Water and Forestry (MAWF)

 Overall term: 2015 to 2019

-Small-scale farmers in Northern Namibia successfully apply climate-adapted farming practices.
+Small-scale farmers in northern Namibia are successfully using climate-adapted farming methods.

 The project currently supports the Ministry of Agriculture, Water and Forestry (MAWF) with the implementation of the “Comprehensive Conservation Agriculture Programme 2015-2019” in three regions: Kavango West, Kavago East, and Zambezi.

 It works mainly through the ministry’s extension services and focuses on the following four areas of action.

 - Farmer trainings